Mary Kaschak – Executive Director

-G. Lawrence Atkins – Executive Director
+G. Lawrence Atkins – Research Director

-Dr. Atkins is Executive Director of the Long-Term Quality Alliance in Washington, DC.
+Dr. Atkins is Research Director of the Long-Term Quality Alliance in Washington, DC.
 He is a Board member and immediate past-President of the National Academy of Social Insurance.
 He was recently the Staff Director of the federal Commission on Long-Term Care, which issued its final report in September 2013.
 Prior to that, he was Executive Director, U.S. Public Policy at the global pharmaceutical manufacturer Merck.

 Dr. Atkins is a veteran of more than 30 years of health and social policy analysis, policy development, and legislative representation at the local, state, and federal levels.
 He directed Public Policy at Schering-Plough Corporation; was founder and President of Health Policy Analysts, Inc., a firm providing consultation on pharmaceutical, health benefits, and health care reimbursement issues; was Executive Director of the Corporate Health Care Coalition, an alliance of Fortune 100 companies on federal and state health reform issues; and headed a health and benefits policy practice in the Washington office of the New York law firm Winthrop, Stimson, Putnam and Roberts.
 During the 1990s, Dr. Atkins served on two quadrennial Social Security Advisory Commissions – 1991 as a Commission member and 1995 as a member of the Technical Panel.